Public forum debate: Summary speeches (3 minutes)

 The summary speech, given by the two first speakers, is given to both reinforce arguments and to refute their opponents, as well as to try and tell the judge which points the debate should be judged on.
 The summary is often referred to as the most important speech.
-Competitors "weigh" their points in comparison to their opponents to explain why it is more important through the framework of scope, magnitude, prerequisite, etc.)
+Competitors "weigh" their points in comparison to their opponents to explain why it is more important through the framework of scope, magnitude, prerequisite, etc.

 The summary speeches are followed by the grand crossfire, a crossfire between all speakers.

 Final foci/focuses (2 minutes)

 The final focus, given by the second speakers, is 2 minutes and is used to explain to the judge why the speaker's team should win the debate.
-Debaters are not allowed to bring up new material in final focus.
+Debaters are not allowed to bring up new material in the final focus.

 Preparation time

 "Prep" time differs from tournament to tournament.
-The most common amount of prep in a debate are 3 minutes.
+The most common amount of prep in a debate is 3 minutes.
 This prep time can be taken in between speeches or at other times, but some tournaments or leagues may have rules about when prep time is allowed to be taken.
-Each team may use the other team's prep time for their preparation, however, the time is only taken from the team that decided to take prep time.
+Each team may use the other team's prep time for their preparation; however, the time is only taken from the team that decided to take prep time.
 Strategically, most teams do prep when the other team is prepping to maximize their own prep time.
 Though it is not common practice, some national tournaments give teams additional prep time.
 For example, the Yale Invitational Debate Tournament provides both teams with 4 minutes of prep time.

 Topics

 Topics are presented as resolutions, meaning they advocate for solving a problem by the means of a certain position.
 Resolution options and official topics are released by the National Speech and Debate Association (NSDA) on their website.
 Competitors are encouraged to focus on the "main issues" of the topic rather than search for obscure arguments.
 The resolution changes frequently and focuses on current events.
-Some topics spread the length of two months, while others rotate monthly.
+Some topics span the length of two months, while others rotate monthly.